AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/20-pow-reflection.md

 Let us say that some chain, $C_1$, is reflected by another chain, $C_2$.
 Since we have two chains, we will also say that $N = 2$.
 For simplicity, let us assume that these two chains have equal hash power and use the same hash function for the PoW -- this means the attacker can mine either chain.
 Let us also denote the probability of an attack succeeding on some chain, $C_i$, via the function $P_{C_i}(q_i)$, where $q_i$ is the proportion of computational power that the attacker controls.

-\bigtodo{write out these paragraphs properly and make maths more formal}
+\todo{write out these paragraphs properly and make maths more formal}

 \mk{
   NTS: For the case of ${C_1, C_2}$, it's clear that if $q_1 > 0.5$ and $q_2 > 0.5$ then the attacker should be able to perform arbitrary doublespends.
 This is equivalent to doing a 51% attack on both $C_1$ and $C_2$ simultaneously.